rnhc1000/calculatorWeb/README.md

 - Provide a Json to FrontEnd including
     - delivery status of each operation to frontend
     - count of operations consumed by subscriber
-- Subscriber Authentication
+- Subscriber Authentication - OK
-    - Spring JWT-OAuth2
+    - Spring JWT-OAuth2 - OK
-- Records Pagination
+- Records Pagination - OK

 ### _Useful resources_